lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - measurement and system health measurement
 - system health and system collapse measurement

-# functional categories of signals for decisions:
+# Functional categories of signals for decisions:
 - (see hofstedter-gap)

 ## Standardization: